hbatistuzzo/Diamonds_regression/README.md

 of 5,000 diamonds, thus setting up a classic regression problem.
 Specificaly, the goals are:

-- to infer which characteristics are more likely to influence a diamond's price
+- to infer which characteristics are more likely to influence a diamond's price;
 - to progressively train and test a regression model until its accuracy meet a certain standard (defined by the RMSE).
 Rick’s goal is to obtain an average error below 900 dollars.

 <p align="center"><img src="images/challenge_objectives.png" alt="full"  width="60%"></p>